zhongbai2333/zhongbais-Data-API/README.md

 ## Features

-- **Timed Polling**: Automatically fetch Pos/Dim/Rot data for all online players at the configured interval via RCON
+- **Timed Polling**: Automatically polls all online players’ NBT data via RCON at the configured interval
-- **AFK Detection**: Automatically mark players as AFK based on a configurable timeout
-- **Callback Mechanism**: Built on `ObservableDict`, callbacks are triggered on data changes for easy integration
+- **Callback System**: Built-in lists of callbacks let you subscribe to specific NBT fields or to player list changes

 ---